 The SuperFi GC Enhancer has been designed for improved amplification of >65% GC sequences.
 We recommend adding SuperFi GC Enhancer to a concentration of 20% in the final reaction.
 The detailed instructions are provided in the product manual.

 Good lab practices are important for long fragment amplification.
 These include using high-quality templates (pure, fresh, and intact) and fresh primer solutions.
-Optimization steps to consider include decreasing denaturation and extension temperatures, lengthening extension times as recommended in the protocols, and increasing template amounts.
+Reducing primer concentration to 0.2 μM may also improve the results.

 Platinum SuperFi DNA Polymerase cannot read dUTP-derivatives or dITP in DNA templates, so the use of these analogues is not recommended.
 Platinum SuperFi DNA Polymerase can incorporate 7-deaza-dGTP and radiolabeled dNTPs.